syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/file-operation.md

 {% highlight C# %}

-// Saves changes made to the contents of the EditControl into the current stream.

-this.editControl1.FlushChanges();

 // Saves content to the specified stream using specified encoding and line end style.

 this.editControl1.SaveStream(System.IO.Stream.Null , Encoding.BigEndianUnicode, Syncfusion.IO.NewLineStyle.Mac);